Alone Together (TV series)

 Alone Together is an American sitcom that was created by and starring Benji Aflalo and Esther Povitsky.
-Eben Russell also co-created the series and executive produces alongside Aflalo and Povitsky.
-The series is also produced by The Lonely Island's Andy Samberg, Akiva Schaffer and Jorma Taccone.
+Eben Russell co-created the series and executive produced alongside Aflalo and Povitsky.
+The series was also produced by The Lonely Island's Andy Samberg, Akiva Schaffer and Jorma Taccone.
 It follows two platonic best friends who attempt to find a foothold in Los Angeles.
 It premiered on January 10, 2018 on Freeform.
 The series' second season began airing on August 1, 2018.

 On November 2, 2018, Freeform canceled the series after two seasons.

 Premise

 Two millennial misfits strike up a platonic friendship in order to navigate life in vain and status-obsessed Los Angeles.